chloebrett/fit3170/README.md

 # FIT3170 AWS Workshop!

-Code and instructions for interactive workshop learning AWS EC2, S3, RDS and Lambda
+Code and instructions for interactive workshop teaching AWS EC2, S3, RDS and Lambda

 ## What we'll be doing